 In 2007 Childwise stated that one in four children don’t consider their father to be part of their family and unfortunately not much has changed since.
 One in three children live without their father.

 Men don’t often talk about their feelings.
 After a divorce many are left alone without a solid support network in place.
 So it’s not surprising that research compiled by Fathers4Justice showed the biggest killer of men under 50 is suicide.

 A good support network is key to getting through the divorce process, whether that’s family members, friends, colleagues or a legal professional.

 Get In Touch

 If you’re heading towards a divorce there’s no need to feel alone.
-Cordell & Cordell is the partner men can count on.
+Cordell & Cordell Divorce Lawyers are the partner men can count on.
 For professional legal advice and opinion get in touch with Cordell & Cordell today.